 Details of Child and Condition

 Name: Class:

 Date of birth:

-Identify the seizure classification and/or description of of seizures which may require rectal diazepam
+Identify the seizure classification and/or description of seizures where hich may require rectal diazepam

-(Record all details of seizures, for example goes stiff convulsions last 3 minutes etc. Include information repileptics, note whether it is convulsive, partial or about 10 minutes etc. e: triggers, recovery time etc. If in status
+(Record all details of seizures, for example goes stiff, falls, convuconvulsions last 3 minutes etc. Include information re: triggers, repileptics, note whether it is convulsive, partial or absence)

 Usual duration of seizure?

 Other useful information:

 Diazepam Treatment Plan

-When should rectal diazepam be administered? certain length of time or number of seizures) (Note here should include whether it is after a
+When should rectal diazepam be administered?
+(Note here certain length of time or number of seizures) should include whether it is after a

-Initial days are been made by a stabilized and a sixtable O. (No. 1) and a second of a sec Initial dosage: how much rectal diazepam is given initially?
-(Note recommended number of milligrams for this person) What are the visual recetions to restal discovery?
-What are the usual reactions to rectal diazepam?
-What action should be taken if there are difficulties in the administration of rectal diazepam such as constipation/diarrhoea? duon de concupation, diannoca.
+Initial dosage: how much rectal diazepam is given initially?
+(Note recommended number of milligrams for this person) What are the usual reactions to rectal diazepam?
+What action should be taken if there are difficulties in the administration of rectal diazepam such as constipation/diarrhoea?
 Can a second dose of rectal diazepam be given?
-Yes/No If Yes , after how long can a second dose of rectal diazepam be given? (state the time to have elapsed before re-administration takes place) How much roated diagonam is given as a second dose? (atota the number of milligrams to be given How much rectal diazepam is given as a second dose? (state the number of milligrams to be given and how many times this can be done after how long) When should the person's usual doctor be consulted?
-Which chould the person o doubt doctor be consulted.
-When should 999 be dialled for emergency help? if the full prescribed dose of rectal diazepam fails to control the seizure Yes/No Other (Please give details) Who Should: Willo Silouid. administer the rectal diazepam? (ideally someone should be trained in at least 'Emergency') Aid,' preferably 'First Aid at Work'): • witness the administration of rectal diazepam? (this should normally be another member of staff of the same sex): orani orani odny
+Yes/No If Yes , after how long can a second dose of rectal diazepam be given? (state the time to have elapsed before re-administration takes place) How much rectal diazepam is given as a second dose? (state the number of milligrams to be given and how many times this can be done after how long) When should the person's usual doctor be consulted?
+When should 999 be dialled for emergency help? if the full prescribed dose of rectal diazepam fails to control the seizure Yes/No Other (Please give details) Who Should: administer the rectal diazepam? (ideally someone should be trained in at least 'Emergency Aid,' preferably 'First Aid at Work'): witness the administration of rectal diazepam? (this should normally be another member of staff of the same sex):